 I would say that most writers think that writing a novel is approximately two-thirds writing, one-third editing.
 In reality, those fractions should be reversed.

 This is an important realization for authors.
-Imagine that the reviewer is looking for any tiny, little error as a justification to reject your manuscript.
+Imagine that the reviewer is looking for any tiny, little error as a justification to reject your book.
 That's the mindset you need when editing.
 Any kind of grammatical mistake, and your book will get nowhere in the publishing world.
-When a publisher sees a mistake in a manuscript that they are reading and ultimately judging, it seems amateurish and extremely sloppy.
-You want to prove to that publisher that you have worked hard on your manuscript.
+When a publisher sees a mistake in a book that they are reading and ultimately judging, it seems amateurish and extremely sloppy.
+You want to prove to that publisher that you have worked hard on your book.
 The content should be basically completed, error-free, and ready for publication.

 Publishers are not meant to edit your book.
 Their job is to choose a work that is worthy of being represented by their reputable company.
 Even if you decide to self-publish, which is a big decision in itself, you don't want to appear unprofessional by publishing and marketing a book with so many errors that a critic could have a field day with it.
 Whatever your route, you want to produce a polished product to secure a good reputation.

 If editing isn't your strong suit, Scribendi offers many services for writers who have finished their book but are not quite ready to submit it to a publisher.
 I, myself, used Scribendi's book editing service for my novella.
 I am very happy that I discovered their services, as they did an excellent job.
 My editor went over everything, including style, tone, word choice, sentence structure, plot, dialogue, characterization, structure, strength of argument, and clarity.
 A lot of editors only review spelling and grammar, but the team at Scribendi not only goes over the basics—they cover everything that you may have missed while reading your book over more times than you can count.